flowtsohg/mdx-m3-viewer/README.md

 * `move(x, y)` - Move the model around.
 * `zoom(x)` - Zoom by x.
 1 does nothing, 2 makes everything twice the size, and so on.
 * `rotate(x, y)` - Rotate by x and y on their respective axes.

+Note that the API functions don't do anything until the model is loaded.
+For setup, use the onload callback.